Diseases & Conditions

 E-cigarettes use a battery-powered device that heats a liquid to form vapors — or, more accurately, aerosol — that the user can inhale (thus "vaping").
 These devices heat up various flavorings, nicotine, marijuana, or other potentially harmful substances.
 Nicotine is addictive, of course.
 And while that fact is prominently displayed in advertising, we know from experience with regular cigarettes that warnings don't always work!

-Recent reports link vaping to lung disease
+Reports link vaping to severe lung disease

 - Typically, symptoms have started gradually, with shortness of breath and/or chest pain before more severe breathing difficulty led to hospital admission.